Estimates for short character sums evaluated at homogeneous polynomials: Results on lattices

 \begin{prop} Fix integers $m, H\geq 1$, and let $\Hbf=(H_1,...,H_m)$ with $H\leq H_i\leq 2H$.
 Let $\Lcal$ be a lattice in $\bR^{m}$ and $\Lcal^\ast$ its dual.
 Let $\lambda_1,...,\lam_{m}$ be the successive minima of $B_{\Hbf}$ with respect to $\Lcal$, and let $s$ be as defined in \eqref{eqn:def_s}.
 Then for $H'\leq H$ and $\Hbf'=(H'_1,...,H'_m)$ with $H'\leq H'_i\leq 2H'$,

 For a fixed real $a>0$, let $H''\leq a/H$ and $\Hbf''=(H_1'',...,H_m'')$ with $H''\leq H_i''\leq 2H''$.
 Then

 and

 where $a/\Hbf = (a/H_1,...,a/H_m)$. \end{prop} We prove this in \S \ref{sec:proof_keyfacts} and later apply it in \S \ref{sec:recursive_formula}.
 The first inequality \eqref{eqn:keyfact2} allows us to reduce to a case with a smaller convex set.
-To control the bound on the right-hand side, we employ this only when $s$ is ``small'' ($s\leq m/2$).
-For $s$ ``large'' ($m/2<s\leq m$), we will apply \eqref{eqn:keyfact3} followed by \eqref{eqn:keyfact25}, since in this case the dual lattice will have more advantageous properties.
+To control the bound on the right-hand side (that is, to guarantee that we always achieve square-root cancellation on the number of variables), we distinguish between the case $s$ ``small'' ($s\leq m/2$) and $s$ ``large'' ($m/2<s\leq m$).
+When $s$ is small, we employ \eqref{eqn:keyfact2} directly.
+For $s$ large, we will apply \eqref{eqn:keyfact3} followed by \eqref{eqn:keyfact25}, since in this case, the dual lattice will have more advantageous properties.
 For this passage to be profitable, we require the dual lattice to have the same ``structure" as the original lattice defined in \eqref{eqn:lattice_def}.
-This difficulty did not appear in \cite{BC10}, where the lattice \eqref{eqn:lattice_def} consists of only equations over $\bF_p$, which conveniently implies, without significant work, that the dual lattice shares the same structure as the original.
+This difficulty did not appear in \cite{BC10}, where the original lattice \eqref{eqn:lattice_def} consisted of only equations over $\bF_p$, which conveniently implied, without significant work, that the dual lattice shared the same structure as the original.
 Our new setting consists of general cases that lack this convenient property (which we explain explicitly in \S \ref{sec:proof_dual}), and so we require the next new result.

 \begin{prop} Fix a prime $p$ and an integer $n\geq 1$.
 Let $(n_1,...,n_s)$ be a partition of $n$.
 Let $\zbf=(z_1,...,z_s)$ where $z_i\in \bF_{p^{n_i}}\setminus \{0\}$, and define the lattice

 where $\lam_i(\xbf)=L_{i,1}(\xbf)+L_{i,2}(\xbf)\omega_i+\cdots + L_{i,n_i}(\xbf)\omega_i^{n_i-1}$ and $\lam_i'(\ybf)=L'_{i,1}(\ybf)+L'_{i,2}(\ybf)\omega_i+\cdots + L'_{i,n_i}(\ybf)\omega_i^{n_i-1}$, and the matrices $A, A'$, defined respectively by the linear forms $L_{i,j}$ and $L_{i,j}'$ as in \eqref{eqn:A_L}, are nonsingular mod $p$.
 Then the dual lattice (scaled by $p$) can be written in the form